 Total cases as primary surgeon: 300-400

-There are two full-time clinical faculty members on the Cornea, External Disease, and Refractive Surgery Service: Joshua Hou, MD, and Michael Page, MA, MD.
+There are two full-time clinical faculty members on the Cornea, External Disease, and Refractive Surgery Service: Joshua Hou, MD, and Stephen Kaufman, MD, PhD.

 The fellow is introduced to clinical and laboratory research and is encouraged to actively participate; one research project is required of the fellow each year.
 Our close integration with the Minnesota Lions Eye Bank (located adjacent to the U. of M campus) affords outstanding access to corneal tissue for research and surgical innovation.